JAE-S/Liri-node-app/README.md

             - OMDB: for movies

     - The fourth command will edit the text in random.txt:
-        - Liri ill take the text inside of random.txt and then use it to call one of LIRI's commands.
+        - Liri will take the text inside of random.txt and then use it to call one of LIRI's commands.

     ### Technology Used